marxanweb/general/documentation/docs_user.md

 # User Guide
 Marxan Web is a software tool for doing Systematic Conservation Planning over the web and for sharing the results amongst the conservation community and other stakeholders.
 It builds upon the existing DOS-based Marxan software and offers the following new features and benefits:

-- It can installed locally or used directly online (hosted version)
+- Mapping and preprocessing are built in and no other tools are required
-- It includes the latest version of the WDPA
+- It can be run online, on a network or on a local machine
-- It is great
+- It includes information on existing protected areas
-- It is fantastic etc
+- It provides access to systematic conservation plans from other organisations

 For more information about migrating from the existing version of Marxan see the [Migration Guide](https://andrewcottam.github.io/marxan-web/documentation/docs_migration.html)